1. Workers have strong rights

 Sweden is an innovative leader: companies in fields from IT to energy are at the cutting edge of sustainable development and technological advancement.
-Swedish companies like IKEA, Ericsson and Skype are now household names that have fundamentally changed their fields – and continue to do so.
+Swedish companies like IKEA, Ericsson and Skype have fundamentally changed their fields – and continue to do so.
 International rankings like the Innovation Capacity Index, the Innovation Union Scoreboard, the Global Innovation Index and the Global Creativity Index confirm Sweden’s leadership position in the field.

 A career in Sweden means being a part of this spirit of innovation.
 Society and companies place a high cultural value on innovation, and you’ll not only be exposed to the latest developments in your field – you could be creating them.